 Knaresborough town is located in the Harrogate Borough Council area.
 The adopted development plan is the Harrogate District Local Plan 2001.
-The Council has since adopted its Core Strategy in 2009 as part of the emerging Local Plan and in November 2013, the Council submitted the Sites and Policies Development Plan Document (DPD) to the Secretary of State for Communities and Local Government for examination.
+The Council has since adopted its Core Strategy in 2009 as is preparing a new emerging Local Plan.part of the emerging Local Plan and in-November 2013, the Council submitted the Sites and Policies Development Plan Document (DPD) to the Secretary of State for Communities and Local Government for examination.
 However, at the start of the Examination, the Inspector expressed concern about whether the DPD evidence base and objectively assessed housing need and employment land allocation, realistically met local needs and therefore the Council withdrew the plan from Examination in June 2014.
-The Council is now undertaking the preparation of a new Local Plan.
+The Council is nowundertaking the preparation of a new Local Plan.
 The current adopted policies against which any planning proposals would be appraised are the adopted Core Strategy (2009) and the adopted Harrogate District Local Plan 2001 as well as the NPPF.